 H. Travel and Subsistence Pay.
-Trustees shall serve without pay, but in accordance with Federal laws, shall be entitled to reimbursement for travel, subsistence, and other necessary expenses incurred in the performance of their duties as members of the Board.
+Trustees shall serve without pay, but in accordance with applicable Federal laws and regulations, shall be entitled to reimbursement for travel, subsistence, and other necessary expenses incurred in the performance of their duties as members of the Board.